apache/fury/docs/protocols/java_object_graph_spec.md

     - If current class is schema consistent, then num field will be `0` to flag it.
     - If current class isn't schema consistent, then num field will be the number of compatible fields.
 For example, users can use tag id to mark some field as compatible field in schema consistent context.
+In such cases, schema consistent fields will be serialized first, then compatible fields will be serialized next.
+At deserialization, Fury will use fields info of those fields which aren't annotated by tag id for deserializing schema consistent fields, then use fields info in meta for deserializing compatible fields.
 - Package name encoding(omitted when class is registered):
     - Header:
         - If meta string encoding is `LOWER_SPECIAL` and the length of encoded string `<=` 128, then header will be